maiconghidolin/DCB/README.md

 You should go for yourself or mail me if you want to learn how to build different models.

 # 1 - Compilation

+Be sure you are using java version 1.8

 At a linux terminal, navigate to the created repository and run $ make to compile the project.